PieterPel/PieterPel/README.md

 - 👋 Hi, I’m @PieterPel
-- 👀 I’m interested in econometrics, economics, tax law, reading and partying
+- 👀 I’m interested in econometrics, software development, economics, tax law and reading
 - 🌱 I’m currently studying two masters' in Quantitative Finance and Tax Law in Rotterdam, the Netherlands